Director, Lean & Operational Excellence, Customer & Logistics Services

 Carola holds a Masters in Organizational Development from the Harvard Graduate School of Education and a Bachelor’s Degree from Middlebury College, Vermont.

-Mr. Gross founded Pacific Bridge Medical in 1988 and has helped hundreds of medical companies with sourcing, business development and regulatory issues in Asia.
+Mr. Gross founded Pacific Bridge Medical in 1988 and has helped hundreds of medical companies with business development and regulatory issues in Asia.
 He is recognized nationally and internationally as a leader in the Asian medical markets.
-In 2008, Medical Device and Diagnostic Industry (MD&DI) magazine named Mr. Gross one of the top 100 executives in the medical device business.
+In 2008, Medical Device and Diagnostic Industry (MD&DI) magazine named Mr. Gross one of the top 100 executives in the medical business.

-Mr. Gross is a frequent contributor of articles on the Asian medical markets for Clinica (England), MD&DI (Los Angeles), and other medically oriented journals.
+Mr. Gross is a frequent contributor of articles on Asian medical issues for Clinica (England), MD&DI (Los Angeles), and other medically oriented journals.
 He has been a featured speaker on the Asian medical markets at the Medical Design and Manufacturing (MD&M) shows, the Medtrade Home Health Care Exhibition, the Regulatory Affairs Professional Society’s annual and regional meetings, and a variety of other medically oriented meetings and conferences.

 Mr. Gross has a BA degree, Phi Beta Kappa, from the University of Pennsylvania and an MBA from Columbia University.